Vyral/base-template/_posts/2020-02-10-brand-ambassador-lifeguide-financial-advisors.md

 {% include youtube.html %}

-<p style="text-align: center;"><em>For the latest Brand Ambassador business spotlight, I’m speaking to Doug Dellinger from LifeGuide Financial Advisors to learn more about how he helps foster his clients’ financial success.</em></p>
+<p style="text-align: center;"><em>For the latest Brand Ambassador business spotlight, I’m speaking to Doug Denlinger from LifeGuide Financial Advisors to learn more about how he helps foster his clients’ financial success.</em></p>

 Managing finances can be difficult and even overwhelming.
-As he was building up his firm, LifeGuide Financial Advisors, today’s brand ambassador Doug Dellinger strove to take out the hassle and confusion from his clients’ finances.&nbsp;
+As he was building up his firm, LifeGuide Financial Advisors, today’s brand ambassador Doug Denlinger strove to take out the hassle and confusion from his clients’ finances.&nbsp;

 **To do that, he helps to align their money, time, platform, and skills with what matters most to them so they can live the life they want.** Their services fall into two categories: